bulungula-tech-centre/bulungula-tech-centre/README.md

 >   - Monitors, keyboards, mouses, microHDMI-to-HDMI cables, power supplies, headphones etc.

 ### Setting up the Client Pis
+- The first thing we need to do is set the Pis up for network booting.
+By default the Pis atempt to boot up from the SD card, but we can configure the Pis to atempt booting up from the network.
-- You will need to first boot the Pis from an SD card.
-In order to do this, we recommend you use [`Raspberry Pi Imager`](https://www.raspberrypi.org/software/) to write your chosen OS ([`Raspberry Pi OS`](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit) is probably simplest) to the SD card
+- You will need to first boot the Pis from an SD card to configure it for network booting.
+In order to do this, we recommend you use [Raspberry Pi Imager](https://www.raspberrypi.org/software/) to write your chosen OS ([Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit) is probably simplest) to the SD card

 - Then repeat the following for each of the Raspberry Pi 4s that are going to be used as client devices:
-  - Insert the SD card into the Pi and connect the power supply
+  - Insert the SD card into the Pi and connect the power supply.
   - Connect the Pi to a display with a microHDMI-to-HDMI cable.
-You should see the Pi booting
+You should see the Pi booting.
-  - Once booted, go to the terminal (CTRL+ALT+T from the RPi-OS desktop) and type the following line:
+  - Once booted, open a terminal (CTRL+ALT+T from the RPi-OS desktop) and type the following line to open the Raspberry Pi Configuration Tool:   `sudo raspi-config`

-    `echo program_usb_boot_mode=1 | sudo tee -a /boot/config.txt`

-    This adds "*program_usb_boot_mode=1*" to the end of the *config.txt* file.
-Now the Pi should be able to boot from a network.
+  - Use the keyboard to enter the `Boot Options` menu and enable network booting from here.

-  - Reboot the Raspberry Pi with `sudo reboot`
+  - Reboot the Raspberry Pi with `sudo reboot`.
-  - Once it has rebooted, check that the OTP has been programmed by running the following command in the terminal:

-    `vcgencmd otp_dump | grep 17:`

-    If the output is  `0x3020000a`, then you have been successful.

-   - The Pi configuration is almost done.
-The final thing to do is to remove the `program_usb_boot_mode` line from *config.txt* (also make sure there is no blank line at the end).
-You can do this with any text editor (`sudo nano /boot/config.txt`, for example).
-    - Finally, shut the Raspberry Pi down (`sudo poweroff`).
+  - Your Pi 4 should atempt to network boot from now onwards whenever an SD card is not in the Pi.
+We can now move on to setting up the ethernet network to connect     the Pis to the server.

+If you power up your Pi 4 now without an SD card in it, it should get stuck on a black debug screen with the Raspberry Pi logo in the top right hand corner.
+This screen usually displays some useful information which you can use to diagnose what is going wrong incase your Pi won't boot.
+But for now, we expect our Pi to get stuck here because we have not connected it to a server that can give it an OS.

 ### Physical Device Setup